This post may contain affiliate links. Please read our full Disclosure Policy.

 Homemade Cut Flower Preservative For Roses

-If you are wanting to use your own homemade floral preservative, there are a few great options.
+If you want to use your own homemade floral preservative, there are a few great options.

 Soda or Sugar

-Adding ¼ cup of soda or 1 to 2 tablespoons of sugar to your rose water will help your roses last longer.
-The sugar in the soda will act as food for the cut rose to provide all the nutrients the flower needs to keep looking lush.
+Adding ¼ cups of soda or 1 to 2 tablespoons of sugar to your rose water will help your roses last longer.
+The sugar in the soda will act as food for the cut rose, providing all the nutrients the flower needs to keep looking lush.

-Mix in the soda or sugar into lukewarm water and stir well before adding the roses.
+Mix the soda or sugar into lukewarm water and stir well before adding the roses.

 Bleach or Vodka or Apple Cider Vinegar

-A teaspoon of bleach, vodka, or apple cider vinegar are all excellent options to add to your rose water as both of these will kill any bacterial growth or build-up in the vase water before it begins.
+A teaspoon of bleach, vodka, or apple cider vinegar is an excellent addition to your rose water.
+Any of these will kill any bacterial growth or buildup in the vase water before it begins.

 roses in a farmhouse kitchen